-△ FOD (Foreign Object Debris) An inanimate object within the movement area of an airport that has no operational or aeronautical function and that has the potential to be a hazard to aircraft operations.
+△ Foreign Object Debris/Damage (FOD) An acronym used to describe both foreign debris or articles that could cause aircraft damage and the aircraft damage attributed to them.
+Foreign Object Debris (FOD): A substance, debris or article alien to an aircraft or aircraft system that could potentially cause damage.
+Foreign Object Damage (FOD): Any damage attributed to a foreign object that can be expressed in physical or economic terms which may or may not degrade the product's required safety and/or performance characteristics.
+An inanimate object within the movement area of an airport that has no operational or aeronautical function and that has the potential to be a hazard to aircraft operations.
 Equivalent Terms: Foreign Object Damage, Foreign Debris Damage Forward-looking Wind Shear Warning System Equipment aboard an aircraft that identifies potentially severe wind shear ahead of the aircraft and in advance of an encounter.
 See Airborne Wind Shear Warning System, Wind Shear.
 Framework for Safety Management Systems (SMS) The structure of a safety management system (SMS), which is published in ICAO Annex 19 and comprises the four components and twelve elements that define the minimum requirements for SMS implementation.
 See Safety Management System (SMS).